-The in-tele-box we fit to your car allows us to record information about your driving including the time of day you drive, your speed, and your total mileage.
+The black box we fit to your car allows us to record information about your driving including the time of day you drive, your speed, and your total mileage.

 Keeping to a sensible speed is one of the five criteria we look at when rating your journeys and calculating your Bonus Miles.
 When your policy year comes to an end, we will take your Bonus Miles scores into account when calculating your renewal quote.
 If you’ve proven that you’re a safe driver, you could get a discount when you renew.

 - Be vigilant while driving and assess the conditions around you at all times as they may be constantly changing.
 Lower your speed if conditions become tricky so you have more time to spot hazards.